 Explosive Laughter: 5 Questions with Ali Wong

 Co-starring on ABC’s American Housewife as well as writing for Fresh off the Boat, Ali Wong has garnered rave reviews for her Netflix special, Baby Cobra.
 Even fellow comics such as Jim Gaffigan and Amy Schumer are fans of her astonishingly honest take on life.
-Now you can see what all the talk is about when she debuts at Park Theater October 7, 2017.
+Now you were able to see what all the talk was about when she debuted at Park Theater in 2017.

 - What do you consider your biggest accomplishment?
 Why?